binbinmods/SeedSearcher/SeedSearcher/README.md

-# SeedSearcher
+# Definite Seeds

 This is a simple mod that makes it easier to search through seeds for things.

-Disables random seed generation
+Currently only disables random seed generation

+Planned to allow you to choose what item(s) you want and then it will find a seed with those items.

 ## Installation (manual)